stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ```

 ### 4.3.2.
 Token Endpoint
-As per specified by OIDC, when using the authorization code flow
+As per specified by OIDC, when using the authorization code flow, you will send a token request to token endpoint
 #### 4.3.2.1.
 See [3.2 Token Endpoint](#tokEndpoint)

 #### 4.3.2.2 Example of Id Token Containing “claims”